 CONTACT TRACING/CASE INVESTIGATION:

-The Department of Health and Human Services continues case investigation and contact tracing Monday – Friday, excluding holidays.
+The Department of Health and Human Services continues case investigation and contact tracing 5 days per week, excluding holidays.
 The Department employs 3 part-time contact tracers; the Public Health Educator, Associate Director of Health and Director of Health also make calls when needed.
-On weekends and holidays, a state contact tracer may also make calls.
 Our goal is to reach out to Meriden residents diagnosed with COVID-19 within 24 hours of the case appearing in ContaCT, the state contact tracing computer system.
 During the interview, you will be asked how you are feeling and when you may have been exposed to COVID-19.
 We will also ask you about people you were in close contact with, but we will keep your information protected.
 We will not reveal your name to any contacts you identify.